 If there is no translation: Double-clicking the suggestion will open the Concordance window, where you can find and insert the translation.

-If at least one machine translation plugin is set up, and the Translation results setting is not turned Off on the Settings tab of the Edit machine translation settings window, memoQ will ask a machine translation service for suggestions.
+If at least one machine translation plugin is set up, and the Translation results setting is not turned Off on the Edit machine translation settings window's Settings tab, memoQ will ask a machine translation service for suggestions.
 These suggestions are deep orange.
 You can insert them into the target cell just like TM matches.

 Non-translatable items appear in gray.
 These must not be translated.
 Using these suggestions, you can insert the exact same word or expression in the target cell.

 Results from auto-translation rules are green.
 Auto-translation rules are patterns that memoQ looks for in the source segment.
 Some linguistic elements have many combinations, and cannot be listed, but can be described using special rules.
 These elements include dates, measures, currency conversion, etc.